-A minimum of 4 clients are required to run the 16 day Wildlife and History tour.
-A minimum of 2 travellers are needed to run the 7 day Lower Omo River Valley and 4 day Harrar tours.
-The 4 day Afar Desert tour can be booked by individual travellers.
+A minimum of 4 clients is required to run the 16-day Wildlife and History tour.
+A minimum of 2 travellers can book any of our 5 short tours of 4 to 8 days except for the 4-day Afar Desert tour which can be booked by individual travellers.

-We will be a private group of travellers where each traveller is responsible for, amongst other things, getting to Ethiopia, your foreign exchange needs, your tourist visa obtained online or on arrival at the airport, any vaccinations as advised by your doctor and your own travel insurance.
+We will be a private group of travellers where each traveller is responsible for, amongst other things, personal travel insurance, getting to Ethiopia, your foreign exchange needs, your tourist visa obtained online or on arrival at the airport and any vaccinations as advised by your doctor.
 Ethiopian Adventure Tours is unfortunately not able to accept clients without personal travel insurance.

 The first night of the tour is the night before Day 1 and the last night of the tour is the night of Day 16.
 The tour ends on our return to Addis Ababa on Day 16.